IEEE-MSB-CS/Web-season-2022-2023/Docker/README.md

 💯Docker compose takes care of creating a common network
 by creating a default network group

-:small_red_triangle: you can acutally configure docker-compose file to a logical processing order of spinning off containers!
+:small_red_triangle: you can actually configure the docker-compose file to a logical processing order of spinning off containers!

 ```yaml
 version: '3'